feincms/feincms3/docs/ref/plugins.rst

 Plugins (``feincms3.plugins``)
 ==============================

-All documented plugin classes and functions can be imported from ``feincms3.plugins`` as well.

 .. note::
    The content types in `FeinCMS <https://github.com/feincms/feincms>`__ had ways to process requests and responses themselves, the